 A figtastic treat

-Sondra Bernstein of Sonoma’s acclaimed The Girl and the Fig restaurant is known for creating dishes featuring one of the world’s most iconic aphrodisiacs, figs. So I always love turning to her in summer for suggestions on what to do with the bounty of fresh figs the season offers.
+Sondra Bernstein of Sonoma’s acclaimed The Girl and the Fig restaurant is known for creating dishes featuring one of the world’s most iconic aphrodisiacs, figs. (Learn more about the aphrodisiac properties of figs in our dictionary of aphrodisiac foods.)
+So I always love turning to her in summer for suggestions on what to do with the bounty of fresh figs the season offers.
 But how do you celebrate the seduction of figs in winter?
 Sondra creates a sauce with dried Mission figs to top her braised short ribs.
+And we’re incredibly lucky that she’s sharing the secret to her intensely figgy sauce with us.

 Politely requesting portion control